harvesthill/reddit-wiki-archive/steroids/index.md

 * [Chaos and Pain Question Genetic Maximums.
 (NSFW)](http://chaosandpain.blogspot.com/2012/12/ask-asshole-44-magnum-edition-part-1.html?zx=223139842b3ad1faLA)
 * [Natural Muscle Building: A Look At Potential, Genetics &amp; Arm Size](http://www.muscleandstrength.com/expert-guides/bodybuilding-genetics)

-## 💁🏼‍♀️📰  Why Young Men Should Not Take AAS
+# 💁🏼‍♀️📰  Why Young Men Should Not Take AAS

 [Originally](http://www.reddit.com/r/steroids/comments/1tup8j/why_young_men_shouldnt_take_aas/) by /u/hypnotoadIRL, [updated](https://www.reddit.com/r/steroids/comments/ey6t8r/comment/fgi9fl8) by u/Decatest.

+## Introduction

 Don't short-circuit and shutdown your neuroendocrine system while it's still developing and at *lifetime peak natural production*.

-You shouldn't be using powerful exogenous hormones with the potential for **permanent**, **life**\-**changing disabilities** if you don't understand them forwards and backwards first.
+You shouldn't be using powerful exogenous hormones with the potential for ***permanent***, ***life***\-***changing disabilities*** if you don't first have a *thorough* understanding of their impact.

 ⚠️  It's not just your *height* that's stunted by taking steroids too young, it's *your brain*.

+MRI scans show growth and development continues until the **age of 25**.
+The last regions to finish growing are the most important: those associated with **intelligence, higher cognition, consciousness** and **emotional processing**.

 Under the age of twenty-five you're far more liable to do yourself permanent damage.
-Having temporary glycogen-inflated muscles that disappear as soon as you come off isn't worth the increased risk of **long-term aggression, anxiety, depression, learning disorders** and **memory deficits** consequent **neurotoxicity**. **Infertility, hair loss, breast enlargement, loss of libido and motivation**, and **muscle wasting** are all associated with premature use.
+Having temporary glycogen-inflated muscles that disappear as soon as you come off isn't worth the increased risk of long-term aggression, anxiety, depression, learning disorders and memory deficits consequent stunted growth triggered by the interplay of different androgen markers—and neuron apoptosis, or cell death, consequent the excitotoxicity of a blast.

-MRI scans show growth and development continues until the age of **25**.
-The last regions to finish growing are the most important: those associated with **intelligence, higher cognition, consciousness** and **emotional processing**.
+One of the most devastating modern environmental catastrophes is global pollution from [petrochemical and plastics industries](https://pubmed.ncbi.nlm.nih.gov/?term=Swan+SH&amp;cauthor_id=25697839)—manmade chemicals such as Bisphenol-A that mimic the function of Estrogen.
+Testosterone levels in the average 20 year old male have [dropped by 50% in the last 20 years alone](https://www.reddit.com/r/steroids/comments/n04bgv/plastics_have_reduced_testosterone_levels_by_50/).
+These compounds affect neurological development *from fetal growth onwards* with effects that are *cumulative* and *compounded* with exposure to AAS.

+Aside from neurophysiological effects, infertility, hair loss, breast enlargement, loss of motivation and libido, and muscle wasting, are all risks that are associated with premature blasting.
+The whole idea is to minimize these negative environmental influences that *even our immediate ancestors* never had to address.

-Anything exogenous that could short-circuit the feedback loops controlling neuroendocrine axis growth and development presents a far greater risk of atrophied neural and endocrine functionality, with concomitant and potentially permanent side effects.
+**Anything exogenous** that could short-circuit the feedback loops controlling neuroendocrine axis growth and development presents a far greater risk of atrophied neural and endocrine functionality, with concomitant and potentially permanent side effects.

-At your age you're easily able to pack on slabs of lean mass without steroids.
+At your age you're fortunate to be easily able to pack on slabs of lean mass *without using steroids as a crutch*.
 It's not worth the risk when you've got so many years and so many natural gains still ahead of you.
-You've barely even started out.
+You've barely even started out yet. **Good luck**.

 🚫 🚫 🚫